pgbouncer/pgbouncer/test/README.md

     prompt, and those tests will be skipped.
 Check the source if there are any doubts.

+    This test is run by `make check`.

 - `ssl/test.sh`

     Tests SSL/TLS functionality.
 Otherwise very similar to `test.sh`.

+    This test is run by `make check` if TLS support is enabled.

 - `hba_test`

     Tests hba parsing.
-Run `make all` to build and `make check` to execute.
+Run `make all` to build and `./hba_test` to execute.

+    This test is run by `make check`.

 - `run-conntest.sh`